 Anything quoted on WhatsApp before posting is an indicative figure.
 Indicative figures move with the market; the firm offer is set only after XRF assay confirms purity and weight of the specific items sent.
 The written offer that follows the assay is the figure the charity is asked to accept or decline.

-If the charity declines, the parcel comes back: free insured return of any item the charity chooses not to sell.
+If the charity declines, the parcel comes back: free tracked return of any item the charity chooses not to sell.
 The shop is not asked to cover return postage and the items return in the same condition.
 The decline path is part of the design.
 See what happens if I decline the offer for the full description.

 Common questions